bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/IAM-Accounts-and-AWS-Organizations.md

 * No nesting of groups.

 1. Effective administrative style of groups of users.
-2. Groups can actually have policies attached (inline and managed).
+2. Groups can have policies attached (inline and managed).

 ## DEMO: Permission control using IAM Groups